Tomella/fsdf-elvis/README.md

-## Elevation
+## ELVIS - Elevation

-Elevation clip, zip and ship ICSM.
+ELVIS - Elevation clip, zip and ship ICSM.

 ### Getting started
 There are some things to do to get started.
 If you want to automate it more go ahead.